daces-group/infocrypto/index.md

 ### Quiz (10%)

 - There will be 1 (in-class) short quiz to gauge students’ understanding of the fundamentals.
-- The quiz will happen either in the middle or end of the semester.
+- The quiz will take place towards the end of the semester (December 11).

 ### Project (60%)
 Students will work on projects related to one or more of the covered topics.
 The project is divided into four components:
-- Proposal: 15%
+- Proposal: 15% (October 2)
-- Mid-term report: 15%
+- Mid-term report: 15% (October 17)
-- Final presentation: 15%
+- Final presentation: 15% (December 1-5)
-- Final report: 15%
+- Final report: 15% (Dececember 18)